nickswalker/nickwalker.us/collections/_posts/2024-07-26-explicit-input-teleop.md

 published: true
 ---

-Both the code and [paper]({% details_link walker2024explicit %}) on our new, pointing-based online teloperation assistance interface are available now, with more material to come before October.
+Both the code and [paper]({% details_link walker2024explicit %}) on our new pointing-based online teloperation assistance interface are available now, with more material to come before October.